satellite-image-deep-learning/techniques/README.md

 * [sentinelsat](https://github.com/sentinelsat/sentinelsat) -> Search and download Copernicus Sentinel satellite images
 * [landsatxplore](https://github.com/yannforget/landsatxplore) -> Search and download Landsat scenes from EarthExplorer
 * [OpenSarToolkit](https://github.com/ESA-PhiLab/OpenSarToolkit) -> High-level functionality for the inventory, download and pre-processing of Sentinel-1 data in the python language

+## OpenStreetMap
+[OpenStreetMap](https://www.openstreetmap.org/) (OSM) is a map of the world, created by people like you and free to use under an open license.
+Quite a few publications use OSM data for annotations & ground truth.
+Note that the data is created by volunteers and the quality can be variable
 * [osmnx](https://github.com/gboeing/osmnx) -> Retrieve, model, analyze, and visualize data from OpenStreetMap
+* [ohsome2label](https://github.com/GIScience/ohsome2label) -> Historical OpenStreetMap Objects to Machine Learning Training Samples
+* [Label Maker](https://github.com/developmentseed/label-maker) -> downloads OpenStreetMap QA Tile information and satellite imagery tiles and saves them as an `.npz` file for use in machine learning training.
+This should be used instead of the deprecated [skynet-data](https://github.com/developmentseed/skynet-data)
+* [prettymaps](https://github.com/marceloprates/prettymaps) -> A small set of Python functions to draw pretty maps from OpenStreetMap data
+* [Joint Learning from Earth Observation and OpenStreetMap Data to Get Faster Better Semantic Maps](https://arxiv.org/abs/1705.06057) -> fusion based architectures and coarse-to-fine segmentation to include the OpenStreetMap layer into multispectral-based deep fully convolutional networks, arxiv paper
+* [Identifying Buildings in Satellite Images with Machine Learning and Quilt](https://github.com/jyamaoka/LandUse) -> NDVI & edge detection via gaussian blur as features, fed to TPOT for training with labels from OpenStreetMap, modelled as a two class problem, “Buildings” and “Nature”

 ## Graphing and visualisation
 * [hvplot](https://hvplot.holoviz.org/) -> A high-level plotting API for the PyData ecosystem built on HoloViews.
 Allows overlaying data on map tiles, see [Exploring USGS Terrain Data in COG format using hvPlot](https://discourse.holoviz.org/t/exploring-usgs-terrain-data-in-cog-format-using-hvplot/1727)